Are These Myths Holding You Back?

 A partnership like your child’s teacher at school.
 You don’t let your child run wild at home then expect his teacher to parent him at school, do you?

 Many teachers I know eventually say enough is enough.
 They signed up to teach not parent 30 kids in a classroom.
 Likewise, your dog groomer did not sign up for having to deal with dogs that freak out at the sight of the Dremel or nail clipper.

-It doesn’t have to be that way if each of us dog owners own this aspect of our dogs healthcare.
+It doesn’t have to be that way if each of us dog owners owns this aspect of our dog’s healthcare.
 And yes, this is about your dog’s health.
 If you don’t believe me, read Dog Nails Too Long?
 The Truth About Why Size Matters.

 Dog groomers groom.
 Veterinarians provide emergent and preventive medical care.

-Neither of these professionals have the time nor the ability to provide nail cutting services that meet the needs of everyone, especially the dog.
+Neither of these professionals has the time nor the ability to provide nail cutting services that meet the needs of everyone, especially the dog.